-The Variety Kids Telethon, now in its 55th year, is the nation’s longest-running, locally-produced telethon – and its home is right here in WNY!
+The Variety Kids Telethon, now in its 56th year, is one of the nation’s longest-running, locally-produced telethons – and its home is right here in WNY!
 It all started back in 1962, when Dr. Robert Warner asked Variety to help him fulfill his dream of a rehabilitation center for children with special needs.
 The first Annual Variety Kids Telethon raised over $80,000, and the Robert Warner Rehabilitation Center for Children with Special Needs became a reality at Women and Children’s Hospital of Buffalo.

 Since then, the Telethon has been a WNY treasure, all thanks to the tens of thousands of Western New Yorkers who tune in and pledge their support every year.
 The Telethon funds dozens of local children’s nonprofits, in addition to the Hospital, and every penny stays right here in WNY.
 It’s because of this we say “Variety is WNY.”
 We couldn’t do it without you.
 Thank you, WNY!

 Make history with us once again this spring!
 The Telethon airs on March 4, 2018 from 7 am to 7 pm on WKBW-TV Channel 7.
 We’ll be broadcasting live from our new location at the Seneca Niagara Events Center in Niagara Falls, NY.

 Celebrity Children – Twins Kelly and Kyle Hoffman